PCM30: PCM30 system

 The PCM30-base system, the analog switching technology in Europe, and served on the digital transmission of telephone traffic.
-It has 30 coders, each with a phone channel in an 8-bit digital word (byte) can implement.
+It has 30 coders, each with a phone channel in an 8-bit digital word (byte) that can be implemented.
 The 30 bytes are, together with a frame ID word, and a channel identifier, bytewise successively sent (see Multiplexer).
 Thus, a large 32-byte frame.
 In receiving direction, the 30 channels are, using a de-multiplexer, converted back to 30 analogue signals.
 The time slot 0 is used as a frame ID word, and as word detection is used.
 These are sent alternately.
 Time slot 16 is a channel identifier for the speech channels.
 Each voice channel is assigned 4 bits, one after the other in 16, there is an over-under with a frequency of 500 Hz and a length of 16 ⋅ 32 ⋅ 8 # 4096 bits.

 Operation summary

 The analog input signals are initially passed through a low-pass filter.
 Then, the signals from the multiplexer are cyclically sampled at a frequency of 8 kHz.
-There is a PAM signal all injected signals.
-This is after the A-curve hörgerecht quantized by an analogue to digital (A/D) converter as 8-bit binary word coded.
+There is a PAM signal for all injected signals.
+This is after the A-curve audio friendly compressed and quantized by an analogue to digital (A/D) converter as an 8-bit binary word coded.
 Since 8000 samples each second, each with 8 bits to be made is that each bit stream at 64 kbit/s.
 The sum of all 32 channels #30 channels + 2 telephone management channels# the bit rate of 2048 kbit/s.

-For the transmission is still not suitable binary signal.
+The transmission is still not a suitable binary signal.
 Conducted DC transmission requires freedom and constant synchronous information.
 The binary bit stream is therefore on the intermediate stage of the AMI code in the HDB3 code umcodiert.
 The entire bit stream of 32 Fernsprechkanälen is HDB3 encoded with 2.048 Mbit/s on the distant opposite body.
 Distances> 3.5 km with regenerators, the so-called Line equipment bridges.

-Since 2005 in Almanya but no PCM30 lines on HDB3 base provided.
+Since 2005 in Almanya, no PCM30 lines on the HDB3 base provided.
 Instead, the 2B1Q - encoding used by the baud rate #Vs# at a constant transmission rate #VUE# in half and allows the signal to a lower frequency band to relocate.
 This in turn has a positive effect on the attenuation of the signal and its range.